 - Seeking other online resources: Locate the type of internship that matches your career goals using these online resources.

 The most current internship opportunities are approved and distributed by email to eligible students as we receive them from prospective employers.
 E-mails will include the job description, including a brief description of the company, location, job responsibilities, pay, and a set of directions on how to apply for an academic internship for credit.
 You need to respond to these opportunities immediately by sending your resume and cover letter to the point of contact on the job description.
-We encourage you to have your resume and cover letter reviewed by the Career, Mentoring, and Professional Development Center before sending.
+We encourage you to have your resume and cover letter reviewed by the Career Center before sending.

 - Internship Placement